rscarson/lavendeux-parser2/language-docs.md

 All expressions in Lavendeux will return a value, in one of the following types, which include a few categories:

-The first group of types are classified as numeric; they can all freely be converted between one another
+The first group of types are classified as numeric; they can all freely be converted between one another But expressions will always upgrade both values to the highest-order in this list (currency being the highest, bool, the lowest):
 - Bool: a single-bit truth value
 - Int: A 64bit integer (1, 2, 3, ...)
 - Float: A 64bit floating-point number (1.0, .2, 3e+7, ...)